 34. URSULA BARTON ($36K/year)

 Ursula Barton (from Portland, Oregon, USA) started URSULA BARTON about 11 years ago.

 My name is Ursula Barton and I am an artist who has built two small businesses.
 My first business started with paper goods featuring my artwork of the Portland bridges: postcards, greeting cards, and archival prints.

 This gratitude has been met with great support not only with the wonderful turnouts we get at our events but in the sales we have had in just our first few months of being open, word of mouth has been our biggest asset.

 Jamie Skinner (from Dereham, UK) started Jungle Culture about 5 years ago.

 My name is Jamie Skinner and I am one of the co-founders of Jungle Culture.
 We are an e-commerce brand that sources eco-friendly products directly from farms, small craft workshops, and ethical factories and sells them online worldwide.

 Propelled by our success and the desire to create more change, we switched our focus to eco-friendly products as a whole and created Jungle Culture, which this year turned over just over $1,000,000.

-Vivian Chan (from San Francisco, California, USA) started East Meets Dress almost 4 years ago.
+Vivian Chan (from San Francisco, California, USA) started East Meets Dress over 4 years ago.

 Hello!
 My name is Vivian and I’m one of the co-founders of East Meets Dress.
 We’re the first modern fashion company to bring Asian-American representation and inclusion to the traditional wedding industry by combining contemporary cultural designs, quality craftsmanship, and a dedicated customer experience.